The Cold War and the Division of Germany

 The construction of the Berlin Wall served several purposes for the East German and Soviet governments:

-2. Political Propaganda: The Wall became a powerful symbol of the struggle between communism and capitalism, used by the Soviet Union and East Germany to uphold their ideological narrative and reaffirm their control over East German citizens.
+- Political Propaganda: Therefore, The Wall gradually became a tool with the which the Soviet Union and East Germany were reinforcing their ideological agenda and their authority over people in East Germany.

 The Fall of the Berlin Wall